Home

 All plumbing and electrical work can be placed within ICF walls, just like in traditional wood walls.
 And the interior walls of the home can be built using traditional 2x4 or 2x6s, or they can also be built using the ICF blocks.
 Learn more about ICF homes here.

-CONTACT US about creating an energy efficient house plan for you.
+Contact one of the architects or builders in our directory about creating an energy efficient house plan for you.

 More on Energy Efficient Homes and Products